aras-p/aras-p.hugo/content/blog/2023/03-float-compr-7-filteropt.md

   away this code and write code to do that other thing!
 * If "data un-filtering" (transpose, decode delta) is critical part of your library or product, or just a performance critical area, then it might be very well worth it.

+Nothing in the above is "new" or noteworthy, really.
+The task of "how to filter structured data" or "how to transpose data fast" has been studied and solved quite extensively.
+But, it was a nice learning experience for me!

 #### What's next